 In terms of the group's Memorandum of Incorporation, one-third of the board's non-executive directors must retire from office at each annual general meeting on a rotation basis.
 Retiring directors may make themselves available for re-election, provided that they remain eligible as required by the Memorandum of Incorporation and in compliance with the JSE Listings Requirements.
-Accordingly, DJJ Thomas and SP van der Linde will retire by rotation at the upcoming annual general meeting, and being eligible, will offer themselves for re-election.
-In addition the appointment of SY Mahlangu will be confirmed.
+Accordingly, HA Botha and SY Mahlangu will retire by rotation at the upcoming annual general meeting, and being eligible, will offer themselves for re-election.
 A brief CV of each director standing for election at the annual general meeting is contained in this integrated report on pages 14 to 15.